avito-tech/go-mutesting/README.md

 ## <a name="feature-request"></a>Can I make feature requests and report bugs and problems?

-Sure, just submit an [issue via the project tracker](https://github.com/avito-tech/go-mutesting/issues/new) and I will see what I can do.
-Please note that I do not guarantee to implement anything soon and bugs and problems are more important to me than new features.
-If you need something implemented or fixed right away you can contact me via mail <mz@nethead.at> to do contract work for you.
+Sure, just submit an [issue via the project tracker](https://github.com/avito-tech/go-mutesting/issues/new) and we will see what I can do.